-In all matters regarding safety, the standard SSAA conventions, including procedures for a stuck live round, and any applicable local Range Safety Rules will apply.
+In all matters regarding safety the standard SSAA conventions, including procedures for a stuck live round, and any applicable local Range safety Rules will apply.
 In all other matters standard SSAA conventions and Rules for its target shooting disciplines should be taken into consideration.
+The current edition of the SSAA Standard Rules should be read in conjunction with this Guide.

-Competition consists of 1 primary match (the National Match course) shot with 6 classes of handgun and a second primary match (Mayleigh), shot with 1 class of handgun.
+Competition consists of 1 basic primary match (the National Match course) shot with 6 classes of handgun and a second primary match (Mayleigh), shot with 1 class of handgun.

-1. EQUIPMENT AND AMMUNITION - (NRA Pistol Rules-Section 3)
+1. EQUIPMENT AND AMMUNITION- (NRA Precision Pistol Rules-section 3, CMP Pistol Rules Section 4.1.1)

-This Section defines authorised equipment.
+This section defines authorised equipment.
 Where alternative types of equipment are shown, the least restrictive conditions apply unless the tournament program sets forth limitations.